Troubleshooting

 Symptom: haptix devices shows nothing, or start_session reports "no devices found."

-If that comes back empty, work through these in order:
+Work through these in order:

 -